mirumee/ariadne-website/docs/api-reference.md

     ...
 ```

-Decorator doesn't change or wrap the decorated function into any additional logic.
+The decorator doesn't change and doesn't wrap the decorated function with any additional logic.

 ### Example

-Interface type for search result that can be `User` or `Thread`, that defines the url field and sets default resolver for it:
+An interface type for search results that can either be `User` or `Thread`, that defines the url field and sets a default resolver for it:

 ```graphql
 interface SearchResult {